za/tango_with_django_book/17/chapters/deploy.rst

 	/home/<username>/.virtualenvs/test/bin/pip

 Now we can customise our virtual environment by installing the required packages for our Rango application.
 Installing may take a considerable amount of time to install as your CPU time is limited - so have some patience.
-Issue the following two commands within your console:
+Install all the required packages:

 ::

-	$ pip install -U django==1.5.4
+	$ pip install -U django==1.7
+	$ pip install pillow
+	$ pip install django-registration-redux
-	$ pip install pil
+	$ pip install django-bootstrap-toolkit

+Aternatively, you could use ``pip freeze > requirements.txt`` to save your current development environment, and then on PythonAnywhere, run ``pip install -r requirements.txt`` to install all the packages in a job lot.

-After these have executed, check if Django has been installed with the command ``which django-admin.py``.
+Once installed, check if Django has been installed with the command ``which django-admin.py``.
 You should receive output similar to the following example.
-We'll be using this virtual environment to work on the Rango application - whether we're synchronising the database or running population scripts.

 ::